 Between two extremes, there's usually a middle ground.
 Between small and large is medium, and in the case of headphones, on-ear headphones exist between over-ear and in-ear headphones.

 While similar to over-ear headphones in appearance, they fit to your head a little differently.
 Instead of enveloping your ears with a soft cushion, on-ear headphones create a light, breathable seal around your ear.
-Thus, the noise isolation is much less effective than in-ear or over-ear options.
-This might be a dealbreaker for some, but there are big benefits to consider here.
+Thus, the noise isolation is much less effective than in-ear or over-ear options but in exchange they breath a bit better than over-ears and sound better than in-ears.

 Check out our favorite picks below – you're sure to find something for every budget and style requirement.